Germany: Police raid Hells Angels clubs over 2014 murder | DW | 02.09.2021

 According to police, the raid was preceded by years of investigative work in the "segregated structures of organized rocker crime."

 In addition to the 2014 murder, Hells Angels members are also suspected of being involved in two attempted murders in 2013.
-Searches also took place in Leverkusen and Mülheim an der Ruhr, which are also in North Rhine-Westphalia.
+Searches also took place in Leverkusen and Mülheim an der Ruhr, also located in North Rhine-Westphalia.

 The Hells Angels are one of four major motorcycle gangs in Germany.
 Germany's chapter was started in Hamburg in 1973, and officials have considered placing bans on the group due to its association with violent crime.
 In July, police conducted a mass raid on the Bandidos biker gang, a rival group of the Hells Angels.

-There, they raided over 100 premises associated with the gang and reported seizing weapons, ammunition, and large amounts of cash.
+There, they raided over 100 locations associated with the gang and reported seizing weapons, ammunition, and large amounts of cash.

 lc/sms (AFP, dpa)